How Moms Can Bond With Their Sons

 If girls bond through tea dates and dolls, boys do it in an entirely different manner.
 Boys (especially young ones) bond through physical activities with loads of energy to spare.

 If you are genuinely dedicated to forming a deeper relationship with your son, then you should learn and speak his language.
 It means compromising on your end by trying to engage in activities that your son loves.
-It could be as simple as playing ball outside, enjoying a simple video game together, or teaching him stuff only “dad would teach him.”
+It could be as simple as playing ball outside, enjoying a simple video game together (check here some of the recommended video games: FamilyHype), or teaching him stuff only “dad would teach him.”
 Knowing that what matters to him matters just as much to you, you will notice the difference in your relationship in no time.

 Just the same, try and introduce him to the things that you love doing too.
 It will teach him new stuff outside of his comfort zone.
 He will also learn excellent social communication skills that will help him in the long run.